OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:35

-but accepts from every nation the one who fears Him and does what is right.
+but welcomes from every nation the one who fears Him and does what is right.

 ## Acts 10:36

-You know the message God sent to the people of Israel, announcing the good news of peace through Jesus Christ, who is Lord of all.
+You are aware of the message God sent to the people of Israel, proclaiming the good news of peace through Jesus Christ, who is Lord of all.

 ## Acts 10:37